Mollom/wordpress-mollom/readme.txt

 1. [Sign up on Mollom.com](https://mollom.com/pricing) to create API keys for your site.
 1. Enter them on the Mollom plugin settings page on your site.

+For more detailed instructions, check our complete [Tutorial for WordPress](https://mollom.com/tutorials/wordpress) and [FAQ](http://wordpress.org/plugins/mollom/faq/).

 = Requirements =